OpenNeuroOrg/openneuro/docs/index.md

 ## Getting started

-If you are a looking for datasets, [OpenNeuro Search][] allows you to search public datasets.
+If you are a looking for datasets, [OpenNeuro Search][OpenNeuro Search] allows you to search public datasets.

 If you are considering uploading datasets to OpenNeuro, or recommending OpenNeuro as